Cherrybowll/algolabra/documentation/tests.md

 Bezout coefficients (-51, 2) and quotients by the gcd (5, 128).

 Miller-Rabin is tested with integers of varying sizes, including small and large even and uneven composite numbers, small and large prime numbers (including the actual use range of +1000 bit numbers) and negative numbers.

-Cases of strong pseudoprimes still require testing to guarantee full functionality.
+End-to-end testing is done through the `rsa.py` file and additionally with `messagehelper.py` for translating between strings and their integer representations.

 ## Running the tests